This page contains information about standing for election, becoming a Somerset County Councillor and details of member allowances.

 The organisation of elections is undertaken on the County Council's behalf by the five District Councils in Somerset.
-If you require any more information about the process and timetable for the elections then you should contact the relevant District Council for the area in which you live.
+If you need more information about the process and timetable for the elections, you should contact the relevant District Council for the area you live in.

 A by-election, or casual vacancy, can occur due to the resignation or death of a councillor.
-Details of the last by-election results can be viewed using the links on this page or on the relevant District Council web pages.
+You can view details of the last by-election results using the links on this page or on the relevant District Council web pages.

 Becoming a County Councillor

 Have you thought about improving the community you live in and influencing decisions in your area?
 If so, you may want to consider becoming a County Councillor.